Computation of the taut, the veering and the Teichm\"uller polynomials

-However, the lower and upper tracks of veering triangulations admit a nice property which follows from the following lemma.
-(This is a reformulation of \cite[Lemma 3.2]{LMT}). \begin{lemma} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
-Let $t$ be one of its tetrahedra.
-Through its bottom faces $t$ is adjacent to two tetrahedra $t_1, t_2$ of $\mathcal{V}$.
-The embeddings of the top diagonals of $t_1, t_2$ into $t$ are the equatorial edges of $t$ which are of the same colour as the bottom diagonal of~$t$. \end{lemma} \begin{proof} Let $(\mathcal{T}, \alpha)$ be transverse taut.
-Suppose it has a tetrahedron $t$ such that its two consecutive equatorial edges are the top diagonals of the two tetrahedra $t_1, t_2$ immediately below $t$.
-Such a situation is shown in Figure~\ref{fig:top_diagonals}.

-There is no consistent choice for the colour of the bottom diagonal of $t$.
-Tetrahedron $t_1$ endows it with the red colour, while tetrahedron $t_2$ endows it with the blue colour (see Figure \ref{fig:veering_tetra} of a veering tetrahedron).
-Hence $(\mathcal{T}, \alpha)$ does not admit a veering structure.
+However, in the case of veering triangulations we can figure out the lower and upper tracks restricted to the faces of a given tetrahedron $t$ without looking at the tetrahedra adjacent to $t$.
+Instead, the tracks are encoded by the colours of the edges of $t$; see Figure \ref{fig:lower_tt}.
+A more precise statement appears in the following lemma, which can be deduced from Lemma 3.2 of \cite{LMT}.
+We use it in the proof of Lemma \ref{lemma:linear_dependence}.